VladimirTrajanovikj/MSc_EEC_Thesis_02070449/README.md

 R4-contains the data for fathers and sons in replicate 4

-SD125-contains the mating proportional scores of thai males from the simulated with 12.5% chance and experimental data
+SD125-contains the mating proportional scores of Thai males from the simulated with 12.5% chance and experimental data

-SD25-contains the mating proportional scores of thai males from the simulated with 25% random chance and experimental data
+SD25-contains the mating proportional scores of Thai males from the simulated with 25% random chance and experimental data

 MannWhitney_PF- contains the structured mating scores in proportions of fathers and sons in the experimental data used for the Mann-Whitney test